 Terra puts the pen away and flushes the toilet, then steps out and washes his hands.
 The boy gives him a curious look, and Terra realizes he didn’t hear any peeing.
 Oh well.
 He goes back into the hallway, which is now even more crowded with students.

 “If you’d told me this earlier I could have been prepared before the bell rang,” Terra says, trusting the noise and chaos around him to hide that he’s talking to himself.

 “Had I known the depths of your stubbornness, perhaps I would have.”
 Puck’s movements in the crowd are almost hypnotic, a sidestep here, a body turn there, dancing between gaps in people that seem too small to fit him, his clothing brushing others’ without him actually touching anyone.
-The fae appears to have eyes on the back of his head, so effortlessly does he glide through the crowd… a feat that’s surely just for fun, since Terra knows he could make the students step around him instead.
-Or maybe not: he’s never seen his guardian use glamour on a crowd this big and tightly compressed, before.
+The fae appears to have eyes on the back of his head, so effortlessly does he glide through the hall… a feat that’s surely just for fun, since Terra knows he could make the students step around him instead.
+Or maybe not: he’s never seen his guardian use glamour on a crowd this big and tightly compressed before.
 An important potential limitation to ask about later.